Looking for things to do when spending a weekend in Budapest?

 Where | Gellért Hill

-The grand square is home to 14 impressive statues, that respectively honour the lives of those that were of significant importance throughout the rich history of Hungary.
+The grand square is home to 14 impressive statues that respectively honour the lives of those who were of significant importance throughout the rich history of Hungary.

 In the centre of the square, you’ll mark the towering Millennium Monument, a 36-metre high column topped by a golden Archangel Gabriel, displaying the Hungarian crown.